 - They also raised the streets 1.5 meters.
 In many cases what had been the ground floor is now a basement.

-- Many houses have a special meter mark on them.
-These markers are a way for the townspeople to know when they need to become concerned with a flood warning.
-For instance, one says “6 meters.”
-Our guide explained, “This means that the shopkeeper only needs to be concerned if a river’s water level rises 6 meters or more.
-Anything lower than that, they don’t need to more everything upstairs.”
+- Many houses have a special meter mark on them, which help townspeople to know when they need to become concerned with a flood warning.
+Our guide pointed to one saying 6 meters.
+“This means that the shopkeeper only needs to be concerned if a river’s water level rises 6 meters or more.
+Anything lower than that, they don’t need to move everything upstairs.”

-One place that will never experience a flood is the impressive Wertheim Castle (Burg Wertheim), sitting high on the hill overlooking the town.
+One place that will never experience a flood is the impressive Wertheim Castle (Burg Wertheim).
+It sits high on the hill overlooking the town.
 Dating from the 12th century It was owned by the ruling family and repeatedly expanded during the 15th – 17th centuries.

 The castle fortress was destroyed during the Thirty Years’ War, but not by an enemy.
-A 9-year-old girl fell asleep and forgot to extinguish her candle.
-A mere fire might have been extinguished, but the residents were storing gunpowder in the castle at the time.
+An irresponsible 9-year-old girl fell asleep and forgot to extinguish her candle.
+It would have been easy to extinguish a mere fire, but they were storing gunpowder in the castle at the time…

 Wertheim has long been famous for its glass works.
 The production of glassware and beaded jewelry started in medieval times and continues today with industrial fiberglass and scientific glass.